9 Ways To Take Care Of Yourself When You Feel Like The World Is Collapsing

 When you think of self-care, do you immediately think of spa treatments, Netflix, bottles of rosé, and Donna and Tom’s ‘Treat Yo Self Day‘ on Parks and Recreation?

-It’s not that there’s anything wrong with those things – I love a good pedicure, don’t get me wrong – but in these politically scary times (the United States electing a sexual predator as president, children being gassed to death in Syria) it seems to me that we need to re-think our attitude toward self-care.
+It’s not that there’s anything wrong with those things – I love a good pedicure, don’t get me wrong – but in these politically scary times, it seems to me that we need to re-think our attitude toward self-care.
 If we’re going to keep up our energy for worldwide protests and not become overwhelmed with exhaustion and despair, our self-care style needs to be a little more tough love than self-indulgence.

 On that note, here are nine ways to take good care of yourself these days, when it feels like the world is falling apart…